-The line that loves to have fun lets you take care of everything beforehand with its handy organiser right here.
-Easy and intuitive, you’ll be able to review reservations and dining times, book some much-needed ‘me time’ at their spas, plan your shore excursions and much more.
-You can even buy gifts from their onboard shops through it too.
+Get prepared before you sail with Cunard’s handy organiser right here.
+Easy and intuitive, you’ll be able to review reservations, dining times, book some much-needed ‘me time’ at their spas, plan your shore excursions and much more.
+You can even buy gifts from their onboard shops.

 Shore excursions can be booked prior to sailing right until the Pre-Sail cut-off time, 11:30pm the evening prior to the ship’s departure.
 While walk-ins for their restaurants are welcome, Carnival recommend booking in advance, which you can do any time prior to your cruise.

 Celebrity’s My Celebrity tool lets you look after all aspects of your cruise.
-A handy hub that encompasses everything from dinner reservations to online check-ins, you’ll also have the opportunity to pre-book your beverage package, make travel arrangements by coach and sign up to the Captain’s Club, their exclusive loyalty programme that gives cruisers plenty of rewards, perks and privileges.
+A hub that encompasses everything from dinner reservations to online check-ins, you’ll also have the opportunity to pre-book your beverage package, make travel arrangements by coach and sign up to the Captain’s Club – their exclusive loyalty programme that gives cruisers plenty of rewards, perks and privileges.